Agenda

 show more add to my calendar

 The first keynote talk will be given by Hugo Slim, an expert in international relations who specializes in the ethics of war and humanitarian aid.
-His new book, 'Humanitarianism 2.0: New Ethics for the Climate Emergency', will be published in 2025 and he will share some of the insights from this during his talk.
+His new book, Humanitarianism 2.0: New Ethics for the Climate Emergency, calls upon humanitarians to update their fundamental principles to take account of nature's needs and future needs alongside current human needs, and to emphasize new principles of precaution, anticipation and adaptation.
+During the talk, Hugo will share some insights about his new book, which has just been published.

 Speakers